-As we enter the colder months and the pandemic continues, grocery shopping in an efficient and safe manner continues to be top-of-mind.
-While it’s ideal to have a mix of fresh, frozen, canned and packaged foods in your kitchen for all of your cooking and eating needs.
+It’s helpful to have a mix of fresh, frozen, canned and packaged foods in your kitchen for all of your cooking and eating needs.
 Today we’re spotlighting twelve nutrient-dense, shelf-stable foods to include on your shopping list.
-These foods in particular can be helpful in reducing the frequency of your grocery trips.
-Plus, when it comes to foods with longer shelf lives, you won’t have to worry about spoilage quite like you do with fresh foods, which can translate to less food (and money) being wasted.
+These foods in particular can aid in reducing the frequency of your grocery trips and can translate to less food (and money) being wasted.
 Read on to see our list of foods that will keep you stocked and ready for several weeks to months (or more!).

 Potatoes contain vitamin C, potassium, folate and vitamin B6 and come in many shapes, sizes and colors.
 Choose from red, white, fingerling, sweet potatoes and more.
 Depending on the type, potatoes should last 2–5 weeks if stored in a cool, dry, dark place, such as a pantry cabinet, or several months if stored 43-60°F.

 Like potatoes, onions contain vitamin C, potassium and vitamin B and come in a few different varieties.
 Onions will last 1–2 months if stored properly in a cool, dark, place.
 But don’t store them in the same place you store your potatoes; the gases these foods give off can cause one another to spoil more quickly.